310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 {% endbubble %}

 <div class="msr-narration">
-    <p>Sound of an explosion</p>
+    <p>The screen shakes with a sound of an explosion</p>
 </div>

 {% bubble Makoto %}
 “Hello!
-I’m Yuuki Makoto, acting as your sudden live host simply because I’m a member of the broadcasting committee at my school!”
+I’m Yuuki Makoto, acting as your impromptu live host simply because I’m a member of the broadcasting committee at my school!”

 “And so the final game begins!
-Its name — ‘Obstacle Competition Course Vowing Your Life’”!
+Its name — ‘Obstacle Course Contest: Vowing Your Life’”!

 “That being said, there is only one competitor!
 If one had to give him an opponent, it would be himself!”

-“Morisawa-senpai— No, allow me to call him the player!
+“Morisawa-senpai— No, let’s call him the player!
 Please witness the player’s battle!”

-“First up: ‘Life Full of Twists and Turns ☆ The 100-Meter Race!’
-After that, he has to pass through three checkpoints, and slice the cake at the end point with his own hand!
+“First up: ‘Life Full of Twists and Turns ☆ The 100-Meter Race’!
+After that, he has to pass through three checkpoints, and slice the cake at the final point!
 With that, he’ll have completed his goal!”

 “But if he doesn’t make it within the time limit—”

 “His partner, Sazanami-kun, will explode!”
 {% endbubble %}

-{% img /img/es/eventstory/weddingmarch/prologue_2.jpg %}

 <div class="msr-narration">
     <p>Slides to another area…</p>
 </div>

+{% img /img/es/eventstory/weddingmarch/prologue_3.jpg %}

 {% bubble Jun v3 %}
 …Oh, Senpai started running.
 Looks like it’s finally begun~

-You’ve got this, Morisawa-senpai~ …Wait, he can’t hear me from here.
+You’ve got this, Morisawa-senpai~ …Wait, he can’t even hear me from here.

-Anyway, why’d you make it sound like *I’ll* explode?
-It’s not me who’s exploding, it’s the wedding cake next to me…
+Anyway, why’d he make it sound like *I’ll* explode?
+It’s not me who’s exploding, it’s the wedding cake beside me…

 …Well, at least we were <em>supposed</em> to have a model of one here… Also, what’s with the ticking sound behind me?

-Uu~ I’m tied to the pole, so I can’t check what it is…
+Uu~ I’m tied to the pillar, so I can’t check what it is…

-Why’s the bridal project turning out to be like *this…*?
+Why’s the bridal project turning out to be like *this~…*?
 {% endbubble %}

 <div class="msr-narration">